Earth Spirit Hearth

 Cranberry Refresher

-At Autumn Equinox the work is done, for better or worse, the harvest is in.
-We organize the cupboards to make room for the bounty of the season, as we prepare for the coming winter.
+At the Autumn Equinox, the work is done, for better or worse, the harvest is in.
+We organize the cupboards to make room for the bounty of the season as we prepare for the coming winter.
+It is also a good time to celebrate and wrap up personal projects.
+We take a moment to give thanks for all that the year has brought and consider what we need to emotionally prepare for winter's darkness.

 • Home

-• Seasonal Holiday Dishes
+• Seasonal Holiday Recipes

 • First Spring Light